LLNL/Silo/docs/objects.md

   A Silo quad-mesh object contains all necessary information for describing a mesh.
   This includes the coordinate arrays, the rank of the mesh (1,2,3,...) and the type (collinear or non-collinear).
-  In addition, other information is useful and is therefore optionally included (row-major indicator, time and cycle of mesh, offsets to 'real' zones, plus coordinate system type.)
+  In addition, other information is useful and is therefore optionally included (row-major indicator, time and cycle of mesh, offsets to *real* zones, plus coordinate system type.)

   Typically, the number of geometric dimensions (e.g. size of coordinate tuple) and topological dimensions (e.g. dimension of elements shapes the mesh) agree.
   For example, this function is typically used to define a 3D arrangement of hexahedra or a 2D arrangement of quadrilaterals.